 “The works in my new exhibition, “Slipping Sideways,” are a shift in my process.
 The paintings are still created from layers of accumulated “pours” of paint; some are poured directly onto panels, others have been poured, peeled, ripped, cut, and torn from different surfaces and applied to the painting later in its evolution.
 Some of the paintings have been cut, scratched into, carved with sharp tools, providing me with paint pieces, which can be applied to any of the works.”

-“For many years, I have been primarily interested in forms and images created by layering and fusing consecutive layers of poured paint.
+“Recently, I am interested in forms created by layering and fusing consecutive layers of poured paint.
 I do not use brushes to draw or apply paint, instead I pour wet paint into and around itself – allowing the edges and shapes to evolve organically.
 I love not knowing what will occur when I move and tip the wet covered surfaces.”